KayWa7/gencg_h2501/readme.md

 {% endraw %}
 (https://www.youtube.com/watch?v=jwOBEZOfWdE)

+The last example I wish to point out is this piece by San Base.
+This artist works with contiously evolving algorithms, making their works ever changing.
+Be it a landscape such as "Fractal Trees" or something more abstract like the mechanical-looking "Mandelbox World".
+Each artwork is generated over time and spectators never see the same piece twice (except one watches a recording).

-While I found them astonishing, especially the various pieces by San Base, they seemed too advanced and too far away from my core idea to attempt to try.
-Also, it would end up in a replica of this existing artwork rather than my own interpretation.
+I also encountered so-called "Peril-Noise Fields", some works of which reminding me of bits of cloth in liquid.
+While I found the mentioned examples astonishing, especially the various pieces by San Base, they seemed too advanced and too far away from my core idea to attempt to try.
+Also, it would probably end up in a replica of this existing artwork rather than my own interpretation.

 # Week 05
 In today's lecture, we had a look at automated drawing machines.
 My immediate train of thought went to paint can artwork, in which a container filled with paint is hung on a rope and released onto a canvas.
-The released paint creates a seemingly infinte path as the container swings like a pendulum.
+The released paint creates a seemingly infinte path as the container swings like a pendulum or a spirograph.

 <div align="center">
   <img src="images/Reddit_Spirograph_Artwork.png" alt="Spirograph Artwork Reddit" width="600">